mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 Rose exists without any reason.
 I think so; rose exists without any reason.
 Why rose blooms in the beautiful, big garden, or in a small garden, or wherever.
 When you say to a rose, "How happy you are.
 Wonderful, happy, wonderful rose, you are."
 Whatever you say, this is coming from human speculation.

-Human speculation doesn't hit the mark, existence itself, the rose.
+Human speculation doesn't hit the mark, existence itself – the rose.
 Before you say whatever it is, rose exists.
 Rose exists.
 Tiny flowers, poppy seed, blooms in the heart of the mountain.
 You say, "Oh, poor, beautiful flowers."
 But this is something extra.
 Whatever you say to a flower: "You are okay," or "Let's bloom there."
 Or you say, "I don't care."
 Or you say, "Thank you very much, blooming flower in front of me in the heart of the mountain."
 Whatever you say, it doesn't hit the mark, bullseye.
-Before you say, "Little flowers blooms in the heart of the mountain," already *[unintelligible]* beautiful flower it's own life force blooms.
-This is like of the little flower itself.
-So, tiny flower exists, without any reason.
+Before you say, "Little flowers bloom in the heart of the mountain," [it is] already letting the beautiful flower of its own life force bloom.
+This is [the] life of the little flower itself.
+So, [the] tiny flower exists, without any reason.

-##### 27:17
+##### 27:16

 And this is emptiness.
 Emptiness means, no reason.
 With no reason, everything exists, everything exists as it really is.
 And then, when your consciousness starts work, and consciousness catches your existence objectively, at that time, you create lots of things.
 Toward, like, dislike, good, bad; whatever it is.
 Many things come up.

 The utmost, perfect, right enlightenment is the nature of existence, which exists with no reason.
 Beyond the effective preferences, like or dislike, whatever it is, it exists constantly.
 When you understand this, nature's existence which exists without any reason, at that time, emptiness is represented as *[finger snap]* stability in your daily living, stability.
 Perfect stability.
 But immediately, when the consciousness starts work, consciousness always catches something objectively.
-Consciousness takes something in a possession of a form, always.
+Consciousness takes something in possession of a form, always.
 Putting a name on it; judging, evaluating; this is characteristic of consciousness.

 ##### 29:51